system-pclub/GFuzz/README.md

 By default, GFuzz will use all unit tests of a given application.
-To ease the reproduction of our results, we enhance GFuzz to only use one unit test (columns AE--AF).
+To ease the reproduction of our results, we enhance GFuzz to only use one unit test (columns AE-AF).
 For example, users can execute the following command to inspect whether GFuzz can still detect the bug at row 4.

 ``` bash